 When is the best time to visit Akihabara?

 Sundays.
-This is when Chūō-dōri — Akiba’s main drag — is closed to vehicular traffic creating what is called in Japanese a hokosha tengōku (literally “pedestrian heaven”).
+This is when Chūō-dōri — Akiba’s main drag — is closed to vehicular traffic in the afternoon, creating what is called in Japanese a hokosha tengōku (literally “pedestrian heaven”).

 Where and what to eat in Akihabara